clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/tech-support-for-livestreams-training.md

 draft: false

 ---
-Training volunteers to help with speaker tech support on Clowdr?
-Watch this 15 minute resource to learn how to:
+**Volunteering to assist with speaker tech support for your event on Clowdr?
+Watch this 15 minute resource to learn how to:**

 * Help speakers manage camera and microphone permissions
 * Manage the speaker backstage area in Clowdr